Wellbeing and Mental Health

 Wellbeing and Mental Health Services

-The University offers a variety of wellbeing and mental health services for you to access during your studies.
+The University offers a variety of Wellbeing and Mental Health services for you to access.

-Our Student Wellbeing Advisers are a team with a broad range of knowledge of university processes and support options available to you as a student.
+Our Student Wellbeing Advisers have a broad range of knowledge of university processes and support options available to you as a student.

 You can book an appointment with one of our advisers, that lasts up to 45 minutes, which may take place over the telephone, video call, or in person at some sites.